 All residence halls are equipped with fire detection devices and manual pull stations.
 When manual pull stations are activated, a hall alarm will sound and the UC Davis fire department will be notified.
-Rooms in Leach Hall are equipped with smoke detectors that will sound hall alarms when activated.
-Rooms elsewhere in the Tercero area, Webster and Emerson Halls are equipped with smoke detectors that sound a local alarm within the affected room; these buildings also have heat detectors that sound an alarm in public areas and notify the fire department.
-Rooms in Thoreau, Bixby, Gilmore, Malcolm, Ryerson, Alder, Thompson, Miller, Regan, Kearney, Laben, Wall, Campbell and Potter Halls are equipped with smoke detectors and heat sensitive sprinklers that sound a local alarm and release water within the affected room.
+Rooms in Webster and Emerson Halls are equipped with smoke detectors that sound a local alarm within the affected room; these buildings also have heat detectors that sound an alarm in public areas and notify the fire department.
+Rooms in the Segundo area, the Tercero area, and Thoreau Hall are equipped with smoke detectors and heat sensitive sprinklers that sound a local alarm and release water within the affected room.
 Fire department personnel will respond immediately to all alarms with a full complement of firefighting equipment.
 It is the responsibility of each student to evacuate the residence hall when an alarm sounds; failure to leave during an alarm will result in disciplinary action.

-Each resident needs to be aware of the sensitivity of smoke detectors (and fire sprinklers in Thoreau, Bixby, Gilmore, Malcolm, Ryerson, Alder, Thompson, Miller, Regan, Kearney, Laben, Wall, Campbell and Potter Halls) in their rooms and hallways.
+Each resident needs to be aware of the sensitivity of smoke detectors or fire sprinklers in their rooms and hallways.
 They can be activated by foreign materials (e.g. water, smoke, aerosol sprays) or sudden shock (e.g. being hit or touched).
 They cannot properly respond to smoke or fire if they are covered, taken down, or have objects hanging from them.
 As a result, such activity is not permitted.

 Tampering with or activating an alarm in a non-emergency situation, or the presence of illegal cooking devices that cause an activation of the system, will result in disciplinary action as well as the assessment of a charge for costs attributed to the false alarm.